 Administrative and/or professionally related service is defined as those activities which provide professionally related value to the community, the institution, or professional organizations.
 It is the candidate’s responsibility to provide evidence of productive service.
 A candidate is not expected to be equally active in all areas listed below.

-A candidate can accrue points for the following administrative and/or professionally related service activities:
+A candidate may include as evidence the following administrative and/or professionally related service activities:

 Membership and positions held in professional organizations.
 Leadership positions and primary contributor roles will be weighted more heavily than membership or attendance.